How to NEVER Get Spooled By A Fish [Video]

 One of the best things about saltwater fishing is that you never know what type of fish will be on the end of your line next…

-And since some species get incredibly big and are very strong, some simply will be too big to land if your using gear for smaller fish.
+And since some species get incredibly big and are very strong, some simply will be too big to land if you’re using gear for smaller fish.

-So it’s important to know what to do if you find yourself battling a fish that simply will not stop taking line out because it’ll most certainly be a death sentence for the fish if it’s dragging around 100+ yards of line… and having all that line out will most certainly not be good for the environment since animals could get tangled up in it.
+So it’s important to know what to do if you find yourself battling a fish that will simply not stop taking line out because it’ll most certainly be a death sentence for the fish if it’s dragging around 100+ yards of line…

 Fortunately, there is a very easy way to ensure that you never get spooled… no matter how big the fish is or how small the reel.